pedsm/btcTrack/README.md

 # btcTrack

-A simple node program to track the value of btc and alert on sudden change
+A simple coffee program to track the value of btc and alert on sudden change.

+## Features
+ - [x] One second tracking
+ - [ ] Graphs
+ - [ ] Color coding
+ - [ ] Twillio Alerts